abernicchia-heroku/heroku-flow-action/README.md

 > This repository is a work in progress and is not intended for external use at this time.
 Please follow the repository for future updates.

 # Heroku Flow Action
 GitHub Action to upload the source code to Heroku from a private GitHub repository using the [Heroku Source Endpoint API](https://devcenter.heroku.com/articles/build-and-release-using-the-api#sources-endpoint).
-The uploaded code is then built to either deploy an app (on push, workflow_dispatch and schedule events) or create a review app (on pull_request events).
+It mimics and extend the [Heroku GitHub integration](https://devcenter.heroku.com/articles/github-integration).
+The uploaded code is built to either deploy an app (on push, workflow_dispatch and schedule events) or create/update a review app (on pull_request events such as 'opened', 'reopened', 'synchronize').
+Whenever a PR branch is updated, the latest commit is deployed to the review app if existing, otherwise a new review app is created.
 The Review App is automatically removed when the pull request is closed (on pull_request events when the action is 'closed').
 The action handles only the above mentioned events to prevent unexpected behavior, handling event-specific requirements and improving action reliability.

-In a GitHub Workflow, this action requires to be preceeded by the [actions/checkout](https://github.com/actions/checkout) to work properly.
+Despite it's possible to use this Action to create review apps without configuring the [Heroku GitHub integration](https://devcenter.heroku.com/articles/github-integration), to display them within your Pipeline it's necessary to enable it.
+It's enough to use an empty repository unrelated to your actual source repository and GitHub Org used by the Action, this will be used only as a workaround to make review apps visible.
+In this case the link shown in the Review App won't refer to your source code.

+The [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci) is not triggered with this Action as it's only activated via the Heroku GitHub integration.

+# Supported Use Cases

+- Review App creation on PR open
+- Review App build and deploy on PR branch commit
+- Review App creation on PR commit when no RA exists (e.g. deleted after the PR creation)
+- Review App removal on PR close (without commit/merge to the main branch)
+- Review App removal on PR close (with commit/merge to the main branch)
+- App build and deploy on code push
+- Manual App build and deploy via GitHub Actions “Run Workflow”
+- Scheduled App build and deploy via GitHub Actions cron/scheduler

 ## Disclaimer
 The author of this article makes any warranties about the completeness, reliability and accuracy of this information. **Any action you take upon the information of this website is strictly at your own risk**, and the author will not be liable for any losses and damages in connection with the use of the website and the information provided. **None of the items included in this repository form a part of the Heroku Services.**

 ## How to use it
-Create a `.github/workflows` directory within your repository using the following YAML files (either an all-in-one file `push-and-pr.yml` or three separate files `push.yml`, `pr-opened.yml`, `pr-closed.yml` to deal with specific workflows) and configure them.
-If you need to filter files from your repository before deploy use the `sparse-checkout` option available with `actions/checkout`.<br/>
+Create a `.github/workflows` directory within your repository using the following YAML files (either an all-in-one file `push-and-pr.yml` or three separate files `push.yml`, `pr-opened.yml`, `pr-closed.yml` to deal with specific workflows) and configure them. <br/>

-It's possible to configure the `review-app-creation-check-timeout` (Review App creation timeout) and `review-app-creation-check-sleep-time` (sleep time while polling) input params to tune the Review App creation check process.
+Additionally, if you want to enable the rebuild of an app manually or on schedule use `rebuild-app.yml`.

+Configure the workflow files with the following input parameters:
+  - `heroku-api-key` [required] Heroku API key used to create and deploy apps.
+Set it on GitHub as secret
+  - `heroku-app-name` [required] Heroku app name.
+Set it on GitHub as variable at repository level
+  - `heroku-pipeline-id` [required] used only for review apps creation.
+Set it on GitHub as variable at repository level
+  - `remove-git-folder` [optional] overrides the default (true) - it's usually recommended to avoid exposing the .git folder
+  - `review-app-creation-check-timeout` [optional] Review App creation timeout
+  - `review-app-creation-check-sleep-time` [optional] sleep time while polling for Review Apps status

+In a GitHub Workflow, this action requires to be preceeded by the [actions/checkout](https://github.com/actions/checkout) to work properly.
+If you need to filter files from your repository before deploy use the `sparse-checkout` option available with `actions/checkout`.

+## Workflow examples

 This will be executed on push and pull_request events
 ```